LadderMIL: Multiple Instance Learning with Coarse-to-Fine Self-Distillation: Methods

-\paragraph{Experiment settings.} For evaluation, we used the area under the curve (AUC) and F1-score as performance metrics.
-To ensure the robustness of our results, we rigorously employed five-fold cross-validation for the training of all datasets.
-For both our internal dataset and the TCGA-NSCLC dataset, we split the data into a train:val:test ratio of 3:1:1, reporting the average metrics on the test set.
+\paragraph{Experiment settings.} For evaluation, we used the area under the curve (AUC) and F1-score as performance metrics for classification tasks, while the concordance index (C-index) is used to measure prognosis prediction performance.
+We rigorously employed five-fold cross-validation for the training of all tasks.
+For our internal dataset, TCGA-RCC, and TCGA-LUAD datasets, we split the data into a train:val:test ratio of 3:1:1, reporting the average metrics on the test set.
 For the CAMELYON16 dataset, we divided the training data into a train:val ratio of 4:1 for five-fold cross-validation and evaluated the model on the official test set, with the average metrics from the test set reported.

-\paragraph{Training details.} We performed all experiments on a workstation with an RTX 3060 graphics card.
-We used cross-entropy loss for both bag-level and instance-level training, with the AdamW optimiser~\cite{loshchilov2018adamw} and CosineAnnealing~\cite{loshchilov2017sgdr} scheduler for optimisation.
-The learning rate was set to be $2\times 10^{-4}$ with batch size of $1$, while gradient accumulation was set to 32.
-The maximum epoch number was 150, with early stopping applied if the metrics did not improve over 15 consecutive epochs.
-For fair comparison, we used the Lookahead optimiser~\cite{zhang2019lookahead} for TransMIL, adhering to their original design.
+\paragraph{Training details.} All experiments were undertaken on an RTX 3060 GPU.
+We used cross-entropy loss for both bag-level and instance-level training, with the AdamW optimiser~\citep{loshchilov2018adamw} and CosineAnnealing~\citep{loshchilov2017sgdr} scheduler for optimisation.
+The learning rate was set to $2\times 10^{-4}$ with batch size of $1$, while gradient accumulation was set to 32.
+We trained a total of 150 epochs, with early stopping applied if the metrics did not improve over 15 consecutive epochs.
+For fair comparison, we used the Lookahead optimiser~\citep{zhang2019lookahead} for TransMIL, adhering to their original design.
+For our LadderMIL, we first trained the bag-level network until it converged, and then applied CFSD to further train the bag-level and instance-level in a parallel way.

-For the CFSD, two alternative approaches were compared in the experiment: (1) parallel training of instance-level CFSD alongside bag-level classification, and (2) first training the bag-level classifier, followed by fine-tuning using CFSD.